The Benefits of Bone Broth

 It's pretty simple: Bone broth is an aromatic broth simmered with beef or poultry bones and vegetables.

-And, nope, it isn't exactly the same thing as stock.
+And no, it isn't exactly the same thing as stock.
 The difference between a broth and a stock lies mainly the amount of time it's simmered.
 The longer the liquid cooks, the more nutrients and minerals leach from the bones.
-Broths are made by simmering the bones and some meat (typically that's already been roasted) of an animal or fish for a long time, often more than 24 hours, versus a stock which can finish cooking in about three.
+Broths are made by simmering the bones and some meat (typically that's already been roasted) of an animal or fish for a long time, often more than 24 hours, versus a stock which can finish cooking in about 3 hours.

 8 Bone Broth Benefits That Do Awesome Things for Your Body